platima/Ad-Shield_Fix/README.md

 ## 🧪 Tested Combinations

-- Windows 10 x64
+- Windows 10 - x64
-  - ✅ Google Chrome 131 + TamperMonkey
+  - ✅ Google Chrome 131 + Tampermonkey
-  - ✅ Google Chrome 131 + uBlock Origin + TamperMonkey
+  - ✅ Google Chrome 131 + uBlock Origin + Tampermonkey
-  - ✅ Microsoft Edge 131 + TamperMonkey
+  - ✅ Microsoft Edge 131 + Tampermonkey
-  - ✅ Microsoft Edge 131 + uBlock Origin + TamperMonkey
+  - ✅ Microsoft Edge 131 + uBlock Origin + Tampermonkey
   - ✅ Firefox 134 + GreaseMonkey
+- macOS Monterey - Intel _(not that macOS version should matter)_
+  - ✅ Chrome 132 + Tampermonkey
+  - ✅ Chrome 132 + uBlock Origin + Tampermonkey
+  - ✖ Firefox - Could not reproduce the issue even manually injecting loader.min.js and calling `asload()`
+- Ubuntu 24.04.1 LTS - x64
+  - ✅ Firefox 133 + GreaseMonkey
+  - ✅ Firefox 133 + uBlock Origin + GreaseMonkey

 ## 🌐 Other Domains
 Other domains that have been seen to have this issue related to html-load.com and the error dialog "This page could not be loaded properly due to incorect [snip]" referring to ht<span>tps://</span>report.error-report.com (catching keywords for people scouring the internet here!):